 How to Subscribe

 LearnToCruiseOnline’s Advanced Ashore Knowledge module is designed to be completed ahead of your afloat course.
-The subscription fee for the online module is $175, plus HST.
+To subscribe, please visit https://courses.learntocruiseonline.ca.

 Your subscription covers: